TEMPTAG/Project-1/README.md

 - [LinkedIn](https://www.linkedin.com/in/ianferguson/)
 - [GitHub](https://github.com/TEMPTAG)

-_All image assets are licensed through Adobe Stock for use on this project.
-Logos are owned by Ian Ferguson and licened for use on this project._

----

-## Credits

-Coming soon...

----
+Third Party assets: Tailwind CSS

 ## License

 This student project is under the MIT License.
 The details of the [LICENSE](./LICENSE) can be seen in the linked file.

+_All image assets are licensed through Adobe Stock for use on this project.
+Logos are owned by Ian Ferguson and licened for use on this project.

 _Copyright (c) 2024 Mason Ott, Jesse, Anderson, and Ian Ferguson_